 Let’s take a closer look at what these two things mean.

-A defendant is “illegally committed” when they are denied a substantial right during the preliminary hearing.
+You are “illegally committed” when you are denied a substantial right during the preliminary hearing.
 Such rights include (but are not limited to):

 - The right to be represented by a lawyer;4

-- The right to be advised that they can be represented by a lawyer;5
+- The right to be advised that you can be represented by a lawyer;5

 - The right to have the preliminary hearing conducted in “one session”;6 and